mryusuf/ble-scan-module/README.md

 To Integrate this module to your React Native Project

-1. Link the library at module/ble-scan based on your project setup using `link:` protocol when using Yarn and `file:` when using npm
+1. Link the library at module/ble-scan based on your project setup.
+Copy all the folder (except `example`) to `modules/ble-scan` using `link:` protocol when using Yarn and `file:` when using npm
    ```json
    "dependencies": {